roshannadar60-creator/Aquaculture-Production-Species-Performance-Dashboard/README.md

 ## 📥 Getting Started

 1. Clone or download this repository
+2. Keep `farming and species (1).xlsx` in the project folder
-2. Open `dash.pbix` in [Power BI Desktop](https://powerbi.microsoft.com/desktop/)
+3. Open `dash.pbix` in Power BI Desktop
-3. Refresh the data connection if prompted
+4. Refresh the data connection if prompted (point it to the Excel file if the path has changed)
-4. Explore the dashboard using the slicers on the right panel
+5. Explore the dashboard using the slicers on the right panel

 ## 📌 Notes

-- This is part of a set of dashboards under a larger **Multi-State Fisheries & Aquaculture Intelligence Platform**, alongside an Executive KPI Dashboard tracking agricultural market (mandi) prices.
+- This is part of a set of dashboards under a larger **Multi-State Fisheries & Aquaculture Intelligence Platform**, alongside an **Executive KPI Dashboard** tracking agricultural market (mandi) prices.
-- Data reflects [add reporting period / source here].
+- Data reflects **[add reporting period / source here]**.